Progress report for FNC22-1352

 Our operation is 332 acres of corn and soy as well as an acre of vegetable gardens and orchard.
 We did our first time of cover cropping in the late summer of 2021 and sprayed with a biological product called Holganix on 264 acres in the summer of 2022.
 This next year we are gearing up to spray all of the ground with biologically complete compost extract and teas.

-Soil health is one of the largest problems in the world today.
+Soil health is one of the largest issues in the world today.
 Our soil is depleted and poisoned and this is largely due to our agricultural practices.
 Being a farmer in southern Minnesota I have experienced the very limited options for fertilizer and soil amendments.
 Most of these options are synthetic and shipped in from far away places.
 Synthetic fertilizers are destroying the microorganisms in the soil which are essential for growing healthy crops.
-Not to mention the environmental destruction factors from the production processes of the synthetic fertilizers.
+In addition, there are significant environmental destruction factors from the production of synthetic fertilizers.
 In order to address this huge problem we need to create local systems that produce the inputs needed for large scale agriculture.
 The process of making our own organic inputs will strengthen the community all while rebuilding the health and diversity of our soils.
 This project will be a template for communities all over to take a huge step towards environmental regeneration and self sufficiency.

 - Establish a systematic way to produce local sustainable agricultural inputs.